Asabeneh/30-Days-Of-JavaScript/readMe.md

 asabeneh $ node -v
 v12.14.0
 ```
-I am using node version 12.14.0 which is the recommended version of node.
+I am using node version 12.14.0, which is the recommended version of node.

 ## Browser
-There are many browsers out there but I strongly recommend Google Chrome.
+There are many browsers out there.
+However, I strongly recommend Google Chrome.
 ### Installing Google Chrome
 Install [google chrome](https://www.google.com/chrome/) if you do not have one yet.
-We can write small JavaScript code on the browser console but we do not use the browser console to develop applications.
+We can write small JavaScript code on the browser console, but we do not use the browser console to develop applications.

 ![Google Chrome](images/google_chrome.png)

 ### Opening Google Chrome Console
-You can open the google chrome either by clicking three dots at the top right corner of chrome browser or using a shortcut.
+You can open Google Chrome either by clicking three dots at the top right corner of the Chrome browser or using a shortcut.
 I prefer using shortcuts.
 ![Opening chrome](images/opening_developer_tool.png)

-To open chrome console using short cut.
+To open the Chrome console using a short cut.
 ```sh
 Mac
 Command+Option+I